Site uses cookies to provide basic functionality.

 4c6029d "Because these wings are no longer wings to fly But merely vans to beat the air The air which is now thoroughly small and dry Smaller and dryer than the will poetry T.S.
 Eliot

 0a1c6ae "I really don't know what 'I love you' means.
-I think it means "Don't leave me here alone." poetry love sonnet Neil Gaiman
+I think it means "Don't leave me here alone." love poetry sonnet Neil Gaiman

 a7d9b38 I wander thro' each charter'd street, Near where the charter'd Thames does flow.
 And mark in every face I meet Marks of weakness, marks of woe.
 In every cry of every Man, In every Infants cry of fear, In every voice: in every ban, The mind-forg'd manacles I hear How the Chimney-sweepers cry Every blackning Church appalls, And the hapless Soldiers sigh Runs in blood down Palace walls But most thro' midnight streets I hear How the youthful Harlots curse Blasts the new-born Infants tear And blights with plagues the Marriage hearse. poetry William Blake